Skip to main content Skip to navigation Skip to footer

 FlagDescriptionRequiredDefault

---cron <expression>Cron expression for backup schedule (e.g., "0 2 * * *")No-
+--cron <expression>Cron schedule (e.g., "0 * * * *" for hourly)No-

 show

-Show current backup strategy configuration
+Show backup strategy details

-rdc config backup-strategy show
+rdc config backup-strategy show [options]

 3. Datastore Management